Executive Committee Charter

 Compensation Committee Charter

-The Compensation Committee shall consist of three or more directors, each of whom shall satisfy the applicable independence requirements of the American Stock Exchange (NYSE) and any other regulatory requirements.
+The Compensation Committee shall consist of two or more directors, each of whom shall satisfy the applicable independence requirements of the American Stock Exchange (NYSE) and any other regulatory requirements.
 The Committee may form and delegate authority to subcommittees when appropriate.

 Committee members shall be elected by resolution the Board and shall serve until their successors shall be duly elected and qualified.
 The Committee’s chairperson shall be designated by the full Board if it elects to do so.
 Alternatively, if the Board does not designate a chairperson, the Committee members shall elect a chairperson by vote of a majority of the full Committee.